|Join Us For An Info Session|

 Master of Science in Nursing for Family Nurse Practice (FNP)

 The Master of Science in Nursing (MSN) degree prepares students for advanced practice as a Family Nurse Practitioner (FNP).
 MSN classes are campus-based, although all of our courses utilize some online content.
 Each class meets once a week and classes are clustered on 2-3 days each week.
 The personal student-instructor contact in the classroom is a valuable component in our students' success.
 Learn more.

-Post-Master's Option for Family Nursing Practice (FNP)
+Post-Graduate APRN Certificate for Family Nurse Practice (FNP)